danizean/LandslideCore/README.md

 ## Motivation

 Tendermint's scalability is limited by its consensus algorithm.
 Although rollups could solve throughput issues, they introduce security compromises.
-Avalanche and Tendermint consensus together unlock scalable solutions in various applications, including metaverse and gaming.
+Avalanche and CosmosSDK together unlock scalable solutions in various applications, including metaverse and gaming.

 ---